Tetra-Pak-APIs/TetraPak.AspNet/_docs/CAT.md

 ## Terminus (API)

-An API that is self-sustained in that it never makes [downstream](#downstream) requests.
-Instead all information required to complete the request can be produced by the API, or obtained from the API's own resources.
+An API that is self-sustained in that it never makes "[downstream](#downstream)" requests to other remote Tetra Pak APIs.
+Instead all information required to complete the request can be produced by the API, or obtained from the API's own resources without the need for further service authorization.

 We use this term in the SDK documentation to distinguish an API because such an API have no need to authenticate itself and, therefore, have no requirement for securely persisting its credentials ([client id](#client-id) and [client secret](#client-secret)), which removes complexity from its configuration and implementation.